By Maisie Silver on March 24, 2018 in

 …and yes, these are ALL edible!

-But of course, even better than seeing pictures of these eggs would be making them yourselves!
-Thankfully, Le Mas Candille has the perfect solution to this dilemma.
+Every Easter Le Mas Candille offer the chance to make these beautiful eggs yourselves!
 For an Easter celebration you’ll never forget, sign up for an Easter masterclass with Chef Olivier Roth and create your own masterpiece!
 This specialized cooking class accommodates up to four people in the afternoons and two in the mornings.
-Simply follow the link HERE for more details and don’t forget to share the photos of your chef-d’oeuvre with Le Mas Candille on any of its social media platforms using #LeMasCandille.
+Simply follow our Social Media and we will update you when you have the opportunity to register for next Easters special class!

-Le Mas Candille also offers another patisserie masterclass for those who can’t make it in the next few weeks, and is available throughout the year.
+Le Mas Candille also offers another patisserie masterclass for those who don’t want to wait until Easter, and is available throughout the year.
 This one, also taught by Chefs Olivier Roth and Fred Benvenuti, gives you the choice between making macaroons, French desserts, and chocolate bonbons.
 In other words, it gives you the ability to make macaroons whenever you feel like it!
 For more details, click here.

 I highly recommend either of these two masterclasses as the chefs teaching them are not only incredibly talented but also kind, friendly and fun.
 Whichever one you choose, you’re guaranteed to have an enjoyable experience.
 These classes are an excellent way to get up close and personal with the intricacies of French cuisine… and taste everything along the way.